MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/query-visualization.md

 As you add and apply filters and select groups, the chart section of the results page updates its overview of the population that you are working with.

-## Optional: Create a solution plan
+## Optional: Create a plan

 Queries can serve as a means to identify opportunities for improvement and the groups who would benefit.
 Query visualization lets you find and save opportunities that you've discovered in the query results.
 Then, you can act on those opportunities by using them to create a plan in the **Solutions** area of Workplace Analytics.

-For more information about solutions, see [Workplace Analytics solutions](solutionsv2-intro.md).
+For more information about plans, see [Workplace Analytics plans](solutionsv2-intro.md).

 **Role:** analyst